glebmk/ssh-over-telegram/README.md

 For security reasons, your bot will answer to you only and this field is how bot knows who is it's only client.
 * tg_bot_token: token provided to you by BotFather
+* username [optional]: the name of the user on server
-* hostname: hostname of the server your bot should ssh into.
+* hostname: hostname of the server
+* port [optional]: port to connect to

 For the example, consult `config_example`.
 **Be careful not to post your config file anywhere as it will